Linear Aggregation in Tree-based Estimators: Predictive Performance

 \section{Predictive Performance}

+In this section, we will evaluate different tree-based estimators with linear aggregation functions and some natural baseline estimators.
 It is well known that RF outperforms regression trees, and we have therefore implemented a version of RF that utilizes our new splitting algorithm.
-We call this Linear Random Forests (\LRF) and we demonstrate its predictive performance in the following section.
-A version of LRF is implemented in our \forestry package.\footnote{A version of \forestry is available at \url{https://github.com/soerenkuenzel/forestry.}}
+We call this Linear Random Forests (\LRF) and we demonstrate its predictive performance in the following.
+A version of LRF is implemented in our \forestry package \citep{forestry}.
+For further details of the software package, see Appendix \ref{appendix:software}